-Gas Appliances - here, the General Product Safety Regulations 2005, the Gas Safety (Installation and Use) Regulations 1998 and the Health and Safety at Work etc. Act 1974 may be relevant.
+■ Gas Appliances - here, the General Product Safety Regulations 2005, the Gas Safety (Installation and Use) Regulations 1998 and the Health and Safety at Work etc. Act 1974 may be relevant.
+A gas cooking appliance is any equipment designed, or suitable, for domestic use in the home (including a ship or caravan) and is designed for cooking by the burning of gas, including LPG (liquefied petroleum gas).

 Any gas cooking appliance must meet certain safety requirements.
-For example, the gas-carrying component must prevent leaks of gas, the gas shutoff devices must work properly and safely, and surface temperatures must not be too high.
-Only someone who is Gas Safe-registered can install a gas appliance.
+For example, the gas carrying component must prevent leaks of gas, the gas shut-off devices must work properly and safely and surface temperatures must not be too high.